CQian121/Lipid-modifying-agents-and-atrial-fibrillation/README.md

 Xia M,...,and Qian C. Lipid-modifying agents and risk of atrial fibrillation: a drug-target Mendelian randomization study.
-Lipids Health Dis 2024